'Starved to death': Several bodies exhumed amid probe on cult in Kenya

 'Brainwashed' for salvation

-But police arrested Nthenge on April 15 after discovering the bodies of four followers whom he reportedly told to starve themselves in order to "meet Jesus".
+But police arrested Mackenzie on April 15 after discovering the bodies of four followers.

 The case is due to be heard in court on May 2 with an initial hearing on Monday.